bbc/lrud-spatial/README.md

 * `button`
 * `input`

+### Ignoring Focusables
+Any focusable with the `lrud-ignore` class, or inside any parent with the `lrud-ignore` class, will not be considered focusable and will be skipped over.
+LRUD will not ignore candidates that have `opacity: 0` or have a parent with `opacity: 0`, so this class can be used to that effect.

 ## Containers
 Focusables can be wrapped in containers.
 Containers can keep track of the last active focusable item within them using a `data-focus` attribute.